Jolak5/kanban-copy/todo-list/m3_add_remove.md

   - Follow our list of [best practices for JavaScript](https://github.com/microverseinc/curriculum-html-css/blob/main/articles/javascript_best_practices.md).

 ### Project requirements
-- Remove all hardcoded items from the tasks array
+- Remove all hardcoded items from the tasks array.
-- Create a new JavaScript file for the new functionality
+- Create a new JavaScript file for the new functionality.
-- Implement a function for adding a new task (add a new element to the array)
+- Implement a function for adding a new task (add a new element to the array).
-- Implement a function for editing tasks description
+- Implement a function for editing task descriptions.
-- Implement a function for deleting a task (remove an element from the array)
+- Implement a function for deleting a task (remove an element from the array).
-- Implement a function for the "Clear all completed" button (use `filter()` method)
+- Implement a function for the "Clear all completed" button (use `filter()` method).
-- New tasks by default should have the property `completed` set to `false` and the property `index` set to the value of the new array length (i.e. if you're adding a 5th task to the list, the index of that task should equal to 5)
+- By default new tasks should have the property `completed` set to `false` and the property `index` set to the value of the new array length (i.e. if you're adding a 5th task to the list, the index of that task should equal to 5).
-- Deleting a task should update all remaining items' indexes, so they represent the current list order and are unique
+- Deleting a task should update all remaining items' indexes, so they represent the current list order and are unique.
-- All changes to the To Do List should be saved in the local storage
+- All changes to the To Do List should be saved in local storage.

 ### Need a big picture?

 Remind me about [the big picture of this project](./sneak_peek.md).

 ## Code review